 Total time: 4 hours and 15 minutes (including 4 hours of freezing time)

-If you need to ease the heat of summer days with a fresh and frozen dessert, this vegan turmeric ginger ice cream will fit that bill.
+If you need to ease the heat of summer days with fresh and chilling ice cream desserts, this vegan turmeric ginger ice cream will fit that bill.
 You’re free to experiment with a new mixture of ice cream with turmeric, ginger, and cinnamon from the sweet coconut milk base.

 Stick with the freshly grated turmeric and ginger for the most authentic taste.
 You may notice that the ice cream color changes based on your ingredients.
 Moreover, with a rich turmeric taste and spicy undertone, this treat resembles golden milk in taste.